 Sampson, Robert J. 2019.
 Neighborhood Effects and Beyond: Explaining the Paradoxes of Inequality in the Changing American Metropolis.
 Urban Studies 56: 3 -32.

-The Boston Area Research Initiative (BARI) seeks to spur original urban research on the cutting edge of social science and public policy.
-In conducting and interpreting this research, BARI seeks to forge mutually beneficial relationships among the region's scholars, policymakers, practitioners and civic leaders.
-BARI is also part of a larger effort, "Big Data Meets Urban Social Science."
+Professor Sampson is the founding director of the Boston Area Research Initiative (BARI), another project which seeks to spur original urban research on the cutting edge of social science and public policy.
+In conducting and interpreting this research, BARI forges mutually beneficial relationships among the region's scholars, policymakers, practitioners and civic leaders.
+Today, BARI is directed by Daniel O'Brien at Northeastern University.

-BARI's organizers have focused on four primary strategies for achieving these goals:
+Over the years, BARI's organizers have focused on four primary strategies for achieving its goals:

 - Providing opportunities for scholars and students to work with public officials on a variety of concrete projects, including support through internships and fellowships;

 - Creating two-way “data pipelines” and mapping tools that give researchers easier access to public data in ways not heretofore possible, and to give public officials easier access to academic analyses of the data;

 - Identifying core questions that concern both policymakers and scholars with the goal of facilitating original research that has both practical relevance and also addresses scholarly questions; and

 - Developing mechanisms that bring together officials and researchers in ways that ensure officials are aware of research findings and researchers are aware of policymakers’ knowledge and can learn from policymakers’ experiences in working on these topics.
 The symposium that launched the initial effort of BARI in this area was held in the fall of 2011 at the Radcliffe Institute:

 For more articles on the early years of BARI, see: